ad-freiburg/qlever/README.md

 QLever implements the full SPARQL 1.1 standard, including federated queries, named graphs, the Graph Store HTTP Protocol, and updates.
-On top of its outstanding performance, QLever offers a variety of unique features: advanced text search capabilities, context-sensitive autocompletion of SPARQL queries, live query analysis, very efficient spatial queries, and the interactive visualization of very large numbers of geometric objects on a map.
-QLever can also be used as an embedded database, that is, without the standard client-server setup but running it in-process inside your own C++ program.
+On top of its outstanding performance, QLever offers a variety of unique features: materialized views, advanced text-search capabilities, context-sensitive autocompletion of SPARQL queries, live query analysis, efficient spatial queries, and the interactive visualization of very large numbers of geometric objects on a map.
+QLever can also be used as an embedded database, that is, without the standard client-server setup but running in-process inside your own C++ code.

 [Here are demos of QLever](http://qlever.dev/) on a variety of large datasets, including the complete Wikidata, Wikimedia Commons, OpenStreetMap, UniProt, PubChem, and DBLP.
-Those demos also feature QLever's context-sensitive autocompletion, which makes SPARQL query construction so much easier.
+The largest dataset has over one trillion triples and runs on a single PC.
+The demos also feature QLever's context-sensitive autocompletion, which makes SPARQL query construction so much easier.
 The datasets are updated regularly.
 Click on "Index Information" for a short description (with dates) and basic statistics.